Brewers vs. Padres Player Props Betting Odds

-Player prop bet options for Christian Yelich, Juan Soto and others are available when the Milwaukee Brewers host the San Diego Padres at American Family Field on Saturday at 7:10 PM ET.
+Christian Yelich and Juan Soto are two of the players with prop bets on the table when the Milwaukee Brewers and the San Diego Padres play at American Family Field on Sunday (starting at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!